surfer190/fixes/docs/kubernetes/kubernetes-up-and-running.md

 Some more info in the book...

-# 15. Intergrating Storage Solutions and Kubernetes
+# 15. Integrating Storage Solutions and Kubernetes

 Decoupling state from applications and building your microservices to be as statless as possible result in maximally reliable, manageable systems.